// free tool · no signup

 Each model has a maximum token limit per request (context window).
 Exceeding it causes errors or silent truncation of your prompt.

-GPT-4 vs Claude: tokens
+Claude vs GPT-4: tokens

 Both use ~4 chars/token for English.
 Claude tends to be slightly more efficient on structured text like JSON and code.